matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 7. Defects (Furyō)

-Defects in manufacturing cause rework; in software, bugs and technical debt consume time, energy, and trust.
-The later an issue is found, the more expensive it is to fix.
+Defects are the most visible waste — bugs, outages, regressions, or rework.
+But beneath every defect lies a deeper issue: a missed learning opportunity earlier in the process.

+The later an error surfaces, the more expensive it becomes.
+Each missed test, unchecked assumption, or rushed review compounds until failure becomes inevitable.

+Reducing defects means building quality in — making testing, feedback, and improvement continuous parts of delivery rather than post-facto correction.

 ### How to reduce waste